Cyprella/suc/doc/init.md

 4d) CentOS

-Copy nyxd.init to /etc/init.d/nyxd.
-Test by running `service nyxd start`.
+Copy sucd.init to /etc/init.d/sucd.
+Test by running `service sucd start`.

-Using this script, you can adjust the path and flags to the nyxd program by setting the NYXD and FLAGS environment variables in the file /etc/sysconfig/nyxd.
+Using this script, you can adjust the path and flags to the sucd program by setting the SUCD and FLAGS environment variables in the file /etc/sysconfig/sucd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.nyx.nyxd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.nyx.nyxd.plist`.
+Copy org.suc.sucd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.suc.sucd.plist`.

-This Launch Agent will cause nyxd to start whenever the user logs in.
+This Launch Agent will cause sucd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run nyxd as the current user.
+NOTE: This approach is intended for those wanting to run sucd as the current user.
-You will need to modify org.nyx.nyxd.plist if you intend to use it as a Launch Daemon with a dedicated nyx user.
+You will need to modify org.suc.sucd.plist if you intend to use it as a Launch Daemon with a dedicated suc user.

 5. Auto-respawn
 -----------------------------------